ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 ![atomic_write](atomic_write.png)

-It is similar to emulated eager write sub-protocol, expect an WRITE_RTA packet was sent.
+It is similar to emulated eager write sub-protocol, except an WRITE_RTA packet was sent.
 Table 3.13 lists the binary structure of an WRITE_RTA packet's mandatory
 header: